Compare Car Loans

 You need to strike a balance between affordability and your wants and needs.
 Depending on your financial goals, you may want to opt for a lower amount so you can save your money for other purposes such as a house deposit, holiday, or emergency fund.
 Before making any major financial decisions, it’s best you consult a licenced financial adviser.

-What are fixed rates?
-What are variable rates?
+What are fixed and variable rates?

 A variable rate car loan gives a borrower a flexible interest rate that goes up or down depending on the market.
 A fixed rate car loan is the opposite: its interest rate stays the same.
 This allows you to make equal repayments throughout the loan term.
 A variable rate car loan may have higher or lower repayments depending on the market.
 Variable rate car loans also allow you to make extra repayments for little or no fee.
 Fixed rate car loans may end up cheaper or more expensive depending on the market, but they are much more predictable so you can set a fixed budget.